xuchunyang/shr-tag-pre-highlight.el/README.md

       :after shr
       :config
       (add-to-list 'shr-external-rendering-functions
-                   '(pre . shr-tag-pre-highlight)))
+                   '(pre . shr-tag-pre-highlight))

-## Warning
+      (when (version< emacs-version "26")
+        (with-eval-after-load 'eww
+          (advice-add 'eww-display-html :around
+                      'eww-display-html--override-shr-external-rendering-functions))))

+## Why is `eww-display-html` advised for Emacs version older than 26

 Unfortunately, EWW always overrides `shr-external-rendering-functions` until
 [this commit](http://git.savannah.gnu.org/cgit/emacs.git/commit/?id=45ebbc0301c8514a5f3215f45981c787cb26f915)
 (2015-12), but Emacs 25.2 (latest release - 2017-4) doesn't include
 this commit.
-Thus you have to use devel version of Emacs if you want syntax highlighting in EWW.
+Thus if you want syntax highlighting in EWW, you have to use devel version of Emacs (also know as emacs-26 at this moment) or advice `eww-display-html` as above.

 ---